 VITA has been offering free assistance with state and federal tax preparation to eligible low-income individuals and families for more than four decades.
 While there is a maximum gross income limit per tax return, it’s usually set by the IRS at $54,000, about the average income of a Los Angeles resident.

-The program is staffed by IRA-certified student volunteers and will be available to taxpayers six days a week at CSUN’s campus and 11 additional locations across the Valley, beginning Jan.
+The program is staffed by IRS-certified student volunteers and will be available to taxpayers six days a week at CSUN’s campus and 11 additional locations across the Valley, beginning Jan.
 23 and running through April 15.
 During that time, ad hoc locations also will be set up to serve veterans interested in receiving free tax preparation assistance.

 A list of locations, dates and times can be found on the CSUN VITA website beginning in January 2018.